-Transition Plan - A formal document that provides a detailed description of the process for transferring Medicaid Managed Care Members from out-of-network providers to the CONTRACTOR's provider network to ensure optimal continuity of care.
+Transition Plan - A formal document that provides a detailed description of the process for transitioning Medicaid Managed Care Members between various healthcare settings or from out-of-network Providers to the CONTRACTOR's Provider network to ensure optimal Continuity of Care.
+Functions include coordination of hospital/institutional discharge planning and post discharge care, assisting to schedule any follow-up appointments, collaborating with the hospital/institution discharge planner/coordinator to implement the discharge plan in the enrollees home, facilitating communication with community service providers and coordination of care after emergency department visits.